neoforged/InstallerTools/binarypatcher/README.md

 - The server jar, processed by the PROCESS_JAR installertools task.
 - The merged client and server jars ("joined"), processed by the PROCESS_JAR installertools task.

-The header of a bundle as well as each entry in it define the base jars it applies to.
+The header of a bundle as well as each patch in it define the base jars it applies to.
-It's possible for a bundle to declare it was built against a jar while not containing any patches for it (if it was not modified), while an entry must not declare a distribution that was not defined in the bundle header.
+It's possible for a bundle to declare it was built against a jar while not containing any patches for it (if it was not modified), while an patch must not declare a distribution that was not defined in the bundle header.

 | Bitmask | Description                                     |
 |---------|-------------------------------------------------|